CrankyAnalyst/Portfolio/Assignments/Project_1/Readme.md

 4. Handling Missing Data

 Website: I gave priority to Source 1 for the website field.
-If it was missing in Source 1, I checked Source 2, then Source 3, and if all were missing, I marked the website as "N/A".
+If it was missing in Source 1, I checked Source 2, and if all were missing, I marked the website as "N/A".
 Activity: Since different sources might describe the same business in slightly different ways, I opted to keep the description that seemed the most complete.
 For instance, "Electrical & Wiring Contractors" was kept over "Electricians."

 5. Final Adjustments and Considerations